KurtRoepke/AWS-vpn-/README.md

 You will be asked to create a new key pair.
 Create a new name in the box provided.
-Make sure the keypair file was downloaded its a .pem for ssh.
+Make sure the keypair file was downloaded.
 <img src="images/vpn6.png" height="70%" width="70%"  />